-What changes will CCS be implementing in the scope of work upon return of staff and students to campuses and in-person learning?
+What changes will CCS be implementing in the scope of work upon return of the tenants?
 Will there be any additional cost for these changes?

 For our current customers, CCS will continue to perform the same scope of work outlined in the service contract.